-At Cabaret Voltaire, the installation to the operetta will be on display for the entire duration of the exhibition.
-At the opening on October 2, as well as on December 8 and 10, Agnes Scherer will animate the production together with Tobias Textor (musicians/Berlin), Soya Arakawa (performer/Düsseldorf) and Claudia Barth (performer and activist/Zurich).
+At Cabaret Voltaire, the installation accompanying the operetta will be on display for the entire duration of the exhibition.
+At the opening on October 2, at the matinée on October 3, and on December 8 and 10, Agnes Scherer will enliven the production collaborating with Tobias Textor (musician/Berlin), Soya Arakawa (performer/Düsseldorf) and Claudia Barth (performer and activist/Zurich).
 In addition to the exhibition on the ground floor, a series of large-scale pencil drawings by the artist, spanning the years 2017-2019, is also on display on the upper floor.

 «The Teacher» was shown for the first time in April/May 2019 at the Berlin project space Kinderhook & Caracas, curated by Sol Calero and Christopher Kline.